kaspermarstal/bookify/README.md

 # Bookify

 A lightweight node wrapper for the Google Books API intended to be used with the `superagent-cache` module.
+Use this package to circumvent the limited number of allowed API requests per day.

 ## Install